Evaluating Language Model Applications for Identifying Solution-Related Content in Issue Report Discussions: Problem, Motivating Example, and Related Work

 Resolving this defect required multiple iterations and collaboration among stakeholders.
 After several failed attempts to solve the issue, it remained inactive for nearly a year before a new developer was assigned to it.
 To resolve the issue, this developer needed to read through the lengthy conversation to understand previous efforts by other team members.
 The intertwining of solution-related comments with other discussions likely made it difficult for the developer to comprehend the solutions attempted earlier.

 This example highlights the need for automated methods to help developers quickly locate solution-related content.
 In this paper, we evaluate text classification approaches based on language models to identify such content.
-While we focus on evaluating these models, with some engineering effort, they can be integrated into issue trackers as practical tools to automatically identify relevant comments in issue discussions, similarly to how existing tools operate~\cite{song2020bee}.
+While in this work we focus on evaluating these models, with some engineering effort, they can be integrated into issue trackers as practical tools to automatically identify and visually label solution-related comments in issue discussions, so that developers can easily identify such content when inspecting the discussions.